COVID-19 and the current status of the courts?

 - Don’t attend court in person unless you’re unable to send urgent documents electronically, or your presence is ordered by a judge

-– If you have been instructed to self-isolate by a doctor, a public health official or by consulting the Ontario Ministry of Health website
+- If a doctor, a public health official, or the Ontario Ministry of Health has instructed you to self-isolate

 ONTARIO COURT OF JUSTICE